OPADA-Eng/ticnat-ns-plugins/packages/nativescript-image-cache/README.md

 ### Clearing the cache

-Import the module, call the method `clearCache()` , default time is for SDWebImageCache is 7 days, and for Fresco is 60 days, after which cache is automatically cleared.
+Import the module, call the method `clearCache()` , default time is for SDImageCacheCache is 7 days, and for Fresco is 60 days, after which cache is automatically cleared.

      import {clearCache} from "@ticnat/nativescript-image-cache";
      clearCache();